VSpaceCode/vspacecode.github.io/docs/whichkey/extra.md

 },
 ```

-## Styling the menu with Customize UI
+## Style the menu with Customize UI

 VS Code unfortunately only allows for very limited styling of the QuickPick used by `which-key` to display keys.
 However, using the [Customize UI](https://marketplace.visualstudio.com/items?itemName=iocave.customize-ui) extension,